 Selective herbicides: Kills either broadleaf or grass type.
 (Specific)

 Plants should be watered 24 hours before applying herbicide, and not again until 24 hours after application.

-For the best control of weeds spray them when they are actively growing.
-Do not mow 24 hour before or after application of an herbicide.
+For the best control of weeds, spray them when they are actively growing.
+Do not mow 24 hours before or after application of an herbicide.

-Clipping should not be used in compost pile
+Clippings should not be used in your compost pile

 Specific herbicides that we carry at Gulley Greenhouse:

 Round Up nonselective.

 – kills all plants it comes in contact with

 – can replant in 7 days